Young Man Drowns At Closed Lake In Mahwah

 He apparently couldn’t swim, however, and went under in roughly seven feet of water shortly before 7 p.m., they said.

-Detective Timothy Letavish, who was down the street, rushed to the scene and jumped in.
+Detective Timothy Letavish, who was down the street, rushed to the scene and jumped in, Mahwah Police Capt.
+Stuart Blank said.

-Four other police officers followed him in, along with a Mahwah EMS paramedic and a member of the Mahwah Fire Co.
-1 Dive Rescue Team who was secured by a rope.
+Township Officers David LaCasio, William Hunt, Kevin McCombs and Jason Stepp followed him in, along with EMS Deputy Chief Austin Miller, the captain said.

+Officer Luke Rice deployed a police drone that spotted the young man moments later, he said.

 “It took 18 minutes from when he went missing until they pulled him out,” a responder said.

-The rescuers continued CPR until an EMS unit took the victim to The Valley Hospital in Ridgewood, where he was pronounced dead.
+The rescuers continued CPR until an EMS unit took the victim to The Valley Hospital in Ridgewood, where he was pronounced dead, Blank said.

+His identity was being temporarily withheld pending notification of next of kin.

 The swimming lakes at Darlington are open to the general public from 10 a.m. to 6 p.m. on weekends, weather permitting.
 They open on weekdays, as well, beginning June 28.